Longwater1234/WedemyServer/README.md

 folder.
 Place all your necessary Spring application values there.
 But for _super-sensitive_ info (like Secrets or API Keys), **DON'T PASTE THEM IN THERE DIRECTLY** 🚫.
 I recommend store them as [Environmental Variables](https://www.baeldung.com/properties-with-spring) instead, then simply pass them by reference as `property.name = ${ENV_KEY_NAME}`.
-Also notice my custom ENV variable `frontend.server.url`
+Also notice my custom ENV variable `frontend.server.url` which points to my Vue frontend.

 ## Databases Used

 ### MySQL 8

-This application uses MySQL 8 (InnoDB Engine) as main database.
+This application uses MySQL 8 (InnoDB Engine) as primary database.
 NOTE: All DateTimes are saved and fetched in UTC only❗. (**MUST MAKE SURE ONLY USE `java.time.Instant` as Type for ALL Datetime fields.
 Also see point #6 below.**).
 Handle Timezone Conversion on your Frontend.
 I have included a mysqldump file `wedemy.sql` inside [src/main/resources/](src/main/resources) which contains and schema for ALL tables and sample data for COURSES,